 Personally, I liked some aspects of this site, and disliked others.
 Keep in mind that I am looking at this site for the specific purpose of attempting to make some sweet extra cash—so that is going to be the primary ‘lens’ through which I view it and gauge its value.

-But, the main downside to the site is the consistency part.
+The main downside to the site is the consistency part.
 There is really no way of knowing whether or not you will be able to get tests on any sort of consistent basis.
-It sounds like the supply may wax and wane, and that your ability to find work here will be greatly impacted by your demographic information.

 I like the idea of having more control over what I earn.
-But in general, I am a bigger fan of websites that I know I can use to make a certain amount of money in a certain amount of time.
+In general, I am a bigger fan of websites that I know I can use to make a certain amount of money in a certain amount of time.

 Our Final Thoughts About The Intellizoom Website

 Should you sign up and use it to make some extra money?

 If you want to make a bit of extra spending cash, then Intellizoom can no-doubt help you to do that.
 It's also a bonus if you enjoy testing websites and giving your opinion about them.

 This isn't your typical boring survey site, and they actually pay out, unlike a lot of scams out there.